BloomTech-Labs/dep-story-squad-fe-c/src/state/README.md

 ## What is `Recoil`?

 `Recoil` is a global state management library for `React` still in development by the team at Facebook.
 It has been opened up to the public and available for use in other projects.
-It is only compatible with `Functional` Components using `Hooks` in `React`.
-It cannot currently be use with `Class` Components. `Recoil` provides a simple yet powerful solution to implementing a global state management solution in your applications.
+It is only compatible with `Functional Components`.
+It cannot be used by `Class Components` currently.
+Some features that are in development are unstable and are not reccommended for use. `Recoil` provides a simple yet powerful solution to implementing a global state management setup in your applications.

 ---